cekrem/cekrem.github.io/content/posts/why-i-hope-i-get-to-write-a-lot-of-fsharp-in-2026.md

 I'm not leaving Elm behind.
 I'm taking what Elm taught me forward.

+And again: for an isolated _frontend_ project, Elm is still my go to, hands down.

 ## What's Next

 I'm still finishing the Elm book (it's close!).
 I'm still writing Elm at Lovdata.
 And I'm still going to argue that Elm is the best FP learning path at every opportunity.
+And I still prefer Elm for all things frontend.

 But this year, I want to go deeper with F#.
 Build something real.
-See how Wlaschin's domain modeling patterns hold up when the deadline hits and it's 11pm on a Thursday.
+See how Wlaschin's domain modeling patterns hold up when the deadline hits and you need to ship fast rather than fancy.
 My bet is they'll hold up just fine — because the language won't let me cut the corners I'd be tempted to cut in a less opinionated language.

 I've spent years arguing that the compiler should be your strictest collaborator.
 F# is the first language where I feel that's true _and_ where I can ship it on Monday morning without a fight.
 It won't _think_ for you — no language can.
-But it'll make damn sure your thinking is reflected accurately in the code, and that the compiler keeps it that way.
+But it'll make sure your thinking is reflected accurately in the code, and that the compiler keeps it that way.

 That's all I ask of a language, really.